20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 They’re too good to be true, and that’s because they’re not true.

-• Ask them to send a specific photo doing something.
+• 1.
+Ask them to send a specific photo while doing something.
 If they’re reluctant, they’re likely catfish.

-• Do a background check on them by searching their name and last name on Google and social media.
+• 3.
+Do a background check on them by searching their name and last name on Google or Spokeo.

-• Try having a video call with them, if they’re catfishing you, their mask will fall apart.
+• 5.
+Try having a video call with them.
+If they’re catfishing you, their mask will fall apart.

-• Be cautious of the consistency in their stories.
+• 6.
+Be cautious of the (in)consistencies in their stories.
+Do not ignore any contradictions on their part.

 Leave a Reply